sikopet/blog/publish/dhcp.md

 ## DHCP relay

-If you have multiple network segments (with routers in between the segments)
+If you have multiple network segments (with routers in between the segments):

 * run multiple DHCP servers
 * run the DHCP server on the router